Contract Structure and Risk Aversion in Longevity Risk Transfers: Model Setting

-To identify optimal contracts, we adopt a Stackelberg (principal-agent) game framework, recognizing the seller as the price maker and the buyer as the price taker.
-More specifically, the seller, acting as the principal, offers a range of swap contracts to the buyer, each distinguished by a specific longevity risk loading $\eta $.
-The buyer, as the follower, responds by selecting an optimal hedge ratio -- either constant or time-varying depending on the contract type -- for each given $\eta $.
-With knowledge of the buyer's optimal choice of hedging ratio, the seller then determines the optimal value of risk loading $\eta $ that best serves her own objective.
-To facilitate comparison, we assume that the seller presents only one type of contract at a time.
+To identify optimal contracts, we adopt a {Stackelberg sequential pricing framework (hereafter, Stackelberg game)}, recognizing the seller as the price maker and the buyer as the price taker.
+Specifically, the seller, acting as the {leader}, offers a range of swap contracts to the buyer, each distinguished by a specific longevity risk loading $\eta $.
+The buyer responds by selecting an optimal hedge ratio -- either constant or time-varying depending on the contract type -- for each given $\eta $.
+With knowledge of the buyer's optimal choice of hedging ratio, the seller then determines the optimal value of risk loading $\eta $ that best serves her own objective. {In this paper, we abstract our analysis from hidden types, incentive constraints, or screening.} To facilitate comparison, we assume that the seller presents only one type of contract at a time.
 Therefore, the optimization problem for static and dynamic contracts is conducted through two separate Stackelberg game analyses.

 Our choice to employ the Stackelberg game framework is based on several reasons.
 First, the Stackelberg game framework can be seen as a middle ground between the classical monopoly and competitive models \citep{rothschild1976equilibrium, stiglitz1977monopoly}, which are two extremes.
 It is widely acknowledged that real insurance markets lie between perfect competition and monopoly.
-Even though the seller is the principal and leads the game, it is clearly not optimal to set the risk loading extremely high as the buyer's demand would diminish.
-Second, the buyer's demand is \textit{endogenously} determined according to the seller's pricing strategy ($\eta $).
+Even though the seller is the leader of the game, it is clearly not optimal to set the risk loading extremely high as the buyer's demand would diminish.
+Second, the buyer's demand is \textit{endogenously} determined according to the seller's pricing strategy.
 Due to the lack of empirical data, it is generally difficult to accurately estimate the buyers' demand curve in response to changes in insurance prices.
-In the Stackelberg game, buyers' demand is well incorporated by solving for the buyer's optimal hedge ratio in the first step (the agent's problem).
-Third, to the best of our knowledge, we are among the first to apply the Stackelberg game framework to longevity risk transfer in the presence of information asymmetry, despite its adoption in general optimal insurance studies \citep[e.g.,][]{chen2018new, cao2022stackelberg, boonen2023bowley}.
+In the Stackelberg game, buyers' demand is well incorporated by solving for the buyer's optimal hedge ratio in the first step.
 Furthermore, unlike existing works, we focus on investigating the relationship between contract type preferences (static or dynamic) and the risk preferences of the involved parties.

 In the Stackelberg game, we select the mean-variance (MV) criterion as the objective function for both players.
 This choice is based on the following reasons.
 First, stemming from Markowitz's modern portfolio theory, the MV criterion has been widely used as a common performance measure in asset management for firms, applicable to both single-period and multi-period problems \citep[see, for example,][]{ait2001variable,acharya2005asset,basak2010dynamic,bjork2014mean,dai2021dynamic}.
 Second, the MV criterion can be viewed as an approximation to the standard von Neumann–Morgenstern expected utility maximization, as per the Arrow–Pratt approximation of certainty equivalence \citep{maccheroni2013alpha}.
 This implies that the findings based on the MV criterion should remain similar when general utility functions are used.
 Third, the MV criterion simply reduces to the risk-neutral case when the risk aversion parameter becomes zero.